Qt: Translations are not applied

 One of the pitfalls of this approach is that it's easy for the gettext domain to get dropped at some point in the call tree.
 There were a couple of places where this was happening in libaudqt.
 Menu translations should be fixed now.

-#15 Updated by Thomas Lange about 6 years ago
+#15 Updated by Thomas Lange over 6 years ago

 Another issue remains in the file dialog (libaudqt/fileopener.cc#46).